-11: MONITORING QUALITY IMPROVEMENT AND DOCUMENTATION REVIEW • Works to build gulations which may affect documentation issues standardized procedures for new legislation when implemented in MHP. ew body for audit results which go to appeal after the first plan of correction.
-Objective 11 To conduct performance monitoring activities using mechanisms that assess if all chart documentation and audit review findings are in congruence with State and Federal regulations as an indicator of adherence credentialing and monitoring standards.
-Goal 11 To review all current chart documents for ease of use and to ensure appropriateness to Title 9, Medi-Cal, Managed Care and Federal requirements; make revisions based on new legislation and State guidance as needed.
+10: MONITORING QUALITY IMPROVEMENT AND DOCUMENTATION REVIEW Reviews new regulations which may affect documentation issues Works to build standardized procedures for new legislation when implemented in MHP.
+Serves as a review body for audit results which go to appeal after the first plan of correction.
+Goal 10 To review all current chart documents for ease of use and to ensure appropriateness to Title 9, Medi-Cal, Managed Care and Federal requirements; make revisions based on new legislation and State guidance as needed.
 To enhance department quality improvement practices, infrastructure and QI work plan fidelity.
 To continue to use this information to identify and prioritize areas for improving the process of providing care and better meeting consumer needs.
 Responsible Partners Quality Services; Utilization Management; SOC managers Evaluation Methods/Tool(s) Mechanisms for monitoring services and activities include chart audits (peer review), treatment plan authorization review, and disallowance reports and/or suspended services for outpatient services and denied days for inpatient services, reports, and dashboards.

-FY 2019/2020 Evaluation In progress Recommendations To be determined
+FY 2020/2021 Evaluation In progress Recommendations To be determined